Things to Do in Cook Islands in July

 - + July sits in the shoulder season between the July school-holiday rush and August peak - you'll find half-empty flights from Auckland and Sydney, plus guesthouse owners more willing to negotiate longer stays

-- + The southeast trade winds that start in June have settled into a steady 15-20 km/h (9-12 mph) pattern - good for lagoon sailing and keeping mosquitoes grounded, but gentle enough that snorkel masks don't fog constantly
+- + The southeast trade winds that start in June have settled into a steady 15-20 km/h (9-12 mph) pattern - good for lagoon sailing and keeping mosquitoes grounded.
+But gentle enough that snorkel masks don't fog constantly

 - + Whale watching peaks in July - humpbacks migrate right past Rarotonga's reef, and you can hear their underwater songs while floating facedown at Muri Lagoon, no boat required